2 Port Arthur deaths linked to COVID-19 reported Monday - Port Arthur News

 It has been determined both individuals had underlying health conditions, according to the health department.

-On Friday, the health department confirmed 10 additional Port Arthur residents tested positive for coronavirus, bringing the city’s total up to 786 since testing began.
-The city is expected to update both totals Monday evening.
+On Monday evening, the health department confirmed 15 additional Port Arthur residents tested positive for coronavirus, bringing the city’s total up to 801 since testing began.

 Port Arthur and Mid-County Fatality report: